bertofurth/Seagate-Central-Samba/README.md

 systems will not, by default, allow connections to file servers using the SMBv1.0 protocol.

-This project seeks to provide a guide to cross-compile and install a new and replace the old version of samba software (V3.5.16 with Seagate specific customizations) with a more modern version of samba software (v4.14.6) which supports the more secure and efficient versions of the SMB protocol (V2.1 and above).
+The version of samba software on the Seagate Central is an outdated version, v3.5.16.

-See the INSTRUCTIONS.md file in this project for the details.
+This project seeks to provide a guide to cross-compile and install a new version of samba software (v4.14.6) which supports the more secure and efficient versions of the SMB protocol (V2.1 and above) as well as new samba software features.

-For anyone who does not have the skill, resources or inclination to execute these instructions themselves, there is a set of pre-built binaries at
+For anyone who does not have the skill, resources or inclination to execute these instructions themselves, there is a set of pre-built binaries that can be fairly easily installed on the Seagate Central available at

 INSERT LINK TO DROP BOX HERE